prabhaKaranpy/AutoWifi/README.md

 **A High-Availability Network Daemon that automatically reroutes system traffic to a backup interface (Hotspot) when the primary connection (WiFi) degrades.**

-Built to solve the "Codeforces/CodeChef Lag" problem, ensuring 99.9% uptime for competitive programming submissions.
+Built to solve the "Codeforces/CodeChef Lag" problem, ensuring 99.9% uptime for competitive programming and also for competitive gaming as well as possible.

 ---